olive-language/olive/docs/traits.md

 ## Defining a Trait

 A trait body contains method signatures.
-No implementations go here — just names and types:
+No implementations go here; just names and types:

 ```python
 trait Drawable: